Caution reigns as nickel trading resumes in London

 "The LME notes ... that a large client of the market has now published details relating to the support of a banking consortium, which could suggest that the potential for further disorderly conditions may be mitigated," the exchange said.

-The LME, the world's oldest and largest market for industrial metals, is owned by Hong Kong Exchanges and Clearing Ltd.
+The LME, the world's oldest and largest market for industrial metals, is owned by Hong Kong Exchanges and Clearing.